ChamanAgrawal/GSoC19_Report/README.md

 #### Class structure
 There are two types of classes in sage element classes and parent classes.
 Element class objects are generic elements of a structure while the Parents classes are Sage/mathematical analogues of container objects in computer science.

+*Class StandardSuperTableaux* and *Class SemistandardSuperTableaux* are the parent classes of classes *StandardSuperTableau* and *SemistandardSuperTableau* respectively.

 Element classes in this tickets are:
 ```
  SemistandardSuperTableau           # Inherits Tableau class